brave/qa-resources/wikitemplate-ios.md

 ## History

 - [ ] On youtube.com, thestar.com (or any other site using push state nav), navigate the site and verify history is added.
-Also note if the progress bar activates and shows progress.
+Also note if the progress bar activates and shows progress
 - [ ] Settings > Clear Private Data, and clear all.
-Check history is cleared, and top sites are cleared.
+Check history is cleared, and top sites are cleared

 ## Shields Settings